WeirdMidas/SkySceneAddon/README.md

 ## ⭐ Features

-- Pure memory management optimization module, not containing other placebo and supporting all mainstream platforms
+- Pure memory management optimization module, not containing other placebo and supporting all mainstream platforms.
 - Now, when installing the module, the user can choose between lmkd psi, lmkd minfree or lmkd psi + minfree when installing the module.
 It is not possible to choose another after selecting an lmkd, unless you reinstall the module again.
   - **lmkd psi**: Said by Google as the future "main" solution to replace minfree.
   - Advantages: Psi on supported phones is much more accurate in knowing which apps to kill, when using metrics that look at CPU, MEM and I/O. Based on these metrics, lmkd can choose who to kill to prevent stalls from occurring, making psi almost 2x-10x with fewer false positives.